mpdairy/elm-frontier/README.md

 `ret.fail("The function failed because...");` in your JavaScript function to send back an error to Elm.

+Note that JavaScript's `eval` is called on the `OuterFunctionName` string that you supply to resolve the function.
+To avoid security problems, you shouldn't let users somehow supply the function name.

 ## Installation

 Elm-Frontier uses a native javascript file and hasn't been approved to